News | Blog | About the excitement of a lesser horseshoe bat call – volunteer blog17th May 2019

 Back to early 2017.
 Freshly arrived from France, I had decided to move to Galway out of the blue to find a job in ecology/nature conservation/animal protection.
 So, there I found myself, on my own, in a foreign country and fairly shy to meet new people on top of that.

-On the 8th of February, I got out of my comfort zone and attended a talk about ‘Pine Marten – living in harmony with a native species’.
+On 8 February, I got out of my comfort zone and attended a talk about ‘Pine Marten – living in harmony with a native species’.
 The speaker was Ruth Hanniffy, Vincent Wildlife Trust’s Ireland Projects Support Officer.
 Ruth gave a brilliant talk with amazing footage of the multi-skilled, cute-faced mustelid.
 Encouraged by the friendly atmosphere she got the audience into, I went to have a chat with her at the end.
 Ruth is the nicest person.
 She gave me plenty of advice and links to check for job opportunities but, most importantly, she took me seriously.
 A couple of days later, I emailed her to thank her again.
 I had just made the first step of a big change in my life.

 Following the talk, Ruth and I kept regularly in touch and in 2018, she offered me the chance to volunteer for Vincent Wildlife Trust on a project she was particularly interested in: the monitoring of lesser horseshoe bats in the surroundings of a maternity roost owned by the Trust, near Fiddaun Castle in Clare.
 This species of bats is quite rare in Ireland, with a nationwide population restricted to only six western counties (Cork, Kerry, Limerick, Clare, Galway and Mayo).